For many Directors, the most challenging part of the TVC production process is pitching.

 This point seems so obvious that it’s often paradoxically overlooked.
-Many Directors fall in to the trap of writing what they think the client wants to hear and it often ends up sounding as sterile as a quarterly finance report.
+Many Directors fall in to the trap of writing what they think the client wants to hear, or playing safe, and it often ends up sounding as sterile as a quarterly finance report.

 Don’t be afraid to be weird — embrace it.
 Talk and think as you would normally.
 After all, you’ve been chosen to pitch based on your creative portfolio, so to suppress your creativity when selling your vision is to actively work against your chances of winning.

 However, that doesn’t mean to let yourself go completely.
 Make their idea your own, elevate it and embellish it with your personal touch, but be careful not to get totally carried away in the process — the trick is to hit the sweet spot of letting your personality come across within the bounds of what the client wants from the job.

 Here are a few concrete tips on how to go about that:

 - Try adding a personal anecdote to show how you connect with the script.
 It can be funny, heartfelt or even metaphorical.
 Showing that you can relate to the client’s idea is a powerful tool.

 - Avoid using language that you wouldn’t in the conference call.
 If you feel the need to write about how ‘authentic’ or ‘organic’ the end product will look, the chances are that it will read the opposite.